-The United Association has the first nationally registered joint apprenticeship program in the United States, dating back to 1936.
-Apprenticeship is a serious and vigorous undertaking: Kentucky Pipe Trades Association apprentices must work the same hours as journeyworkers, plus attend classes.
+The United Association had the first nationally registered joint apprenticeship program in the United States, dating to 1936.
+An Apprenticeship is a serious and vigorous undertaking: Kentucky Pipe Trades Association apprentices must work the same hours as journeyworkers, plus attend classes.
 This can be a highly rewarding career path for an individual who is motivated to learn the piping trade and become an active member of a proud and noble Kentucky Pipe Trades Association union.

 Interested in our Apprenticeship program?
 Fill out the form below.

-When an applicant is accepted into a Kentucky Pipe Trades Association Local Union apprenticeship program, it is similar to receiving a full-ride, tuition-free scholarship.
+When an applicant is accepted into a Kentucky Pipe Trades Association Local Union apprenticeship program, it is similar to receiving a tuition-free scholarship.
 While learning the trade, they also work for a contractor and earn wages to help support their families.